StevenGerardini/Data-Analyst-Portfolio/README.md

 Using benchmark data collected from multiple sources, we explore how different GPUs perform in terms of **frame rate** and **1% lows** at different resolutions (1080p, 1440p, and 4K), and different graphic settings including **Upscaling**, **Raytracing** and **Frame Generation**.

-**Data Source**: The dataset used for this project was manually curated using an Excel spreadsheet, combining information from 3 credible sources  [Data Sources](Data_Sources.md)
+**Data Source**: The dataset used for this project was manually curated using an Excel spreadsheet, combining benchmark data from three reputable sources:       1.
+TechSpot: Provides comprehensive GPU reviews and benchmark data across various games and settings.
+For detailed performance metrics, visit  [Data Sources](Data_Sources.md)

 ### Steam Sales Analysis